Python-Markdown/markdown/docs/reference.md

         5. Oranges
         6. Pears

-    By default markdown will ignore the fact the the first line started with item number "4" and the HTML list will start with a number "1".
+    By default markdown will ignore the fact that the first line started with item number "4" and the HTML list will start with a number "1".
     If `lazy_ol` is set to `False`, then markdown will output the following
     HTML: